 Note: this article is not telling you where to hide jewelry from professional thieves.
-With that situation, your only safe bet is either a bolted-down safe or a safety deposit box.
-This article is for people wanting to hide jewelry from, say, little sisters who tend to “borrow” it permanently (and/or break it), or playing kids who sometimes get into stuff they shouldn’t, or even possibly unskilled burglers who break in to steal stuff they can easily sell.
-Those people are not likely to go looking in the places I’m going to suggest (unless of course they’ve read this article – oh, well).
+This article is for people wanting to hide jewelry from, say, little sisters who tend to “borrow” it permanently (and/or break it), or playing kids who sometimes get into stuff they shouldn’t, or even possibly unskilled burglars who break in to steal stuff they can easily sell.
+Here are some secret places to hide jewelry from people like that.

 If you’ve decided that whatever you’re hiding isn’t worth renting a safety deposit box or buying a safe (or you can’t afford either and are looking for the next best thing), these tips are ways to keep small items out of sight where most people would never think to look for them.
 There are a couple of good places to do this.